Please note:this document is a work in progress.

 const outgoing = node.outgoing();

-// See if the node is an entry node (no incoming edges)
+// See if the node is a default entry point (no incoming edges or

 // Returns true or false.